odellus/MCP-searxng/README.md

 }
 ```

-obviously you will need to change the paths to match your environment
+you will need to change the paths to match your environment

+### Custom SearXNG URL

-2) set the environment variable `SEARXNG_URL` to the url of the searxng server (default is `http://localhost:8080`)
+2) set the environment variable `SEARXNG_URL` to the URL of the searxng server (default is `http://localhost:8080`)

 3) run your MCP client and you should be able to search the web with searxng